 With the train from Bologna, you can arrive at either Termini or Tiburtina station.
 Both of Rome’s stations feature plenty of restaurants and shops.

 Termini’s top floor is all devoted to the fantastic Terrace, which is Termini’s food court.
-This is where I suggest to have your meal or sit to relax before your train.
-There are restaurants for every preference, be it sushi, Italian food, pizza, pastries, Bologna chain Bottega Portici for pasta, Beercode-Natoo healthy food restaurant, sandwich places, bakeries.
+This is where I suggest having your meal or sitting to relax before your train.
+There are restaurants for every preference, be it sushi, Italian food, pizza, pastries, Bologna chain Bottega Portici for pasta, Beercode-Natoo healthy food restaurant, sandwich places, and bakeries.
 In a nutshell, whatever your diet or preferences, I’m pretty positive here you will find something for you.

 Roma Tiburtina station is much smaller but there are also plenty of nice spaces for travelers to sit, relax and grab a bite.
 It’s also much less crowded than Termini and has fewer platforms so probably easier to get around.